 You’ve been working all spring and summer to cultivate these beauties and now you get to really enjoy them.
 Once harvested, squash are easily stored and will feed you and your family all winter long.

-Depending on when you started the seeds, you’ll be harvesting in late summer and early fall.
+Depending on when you started the seeds, you’ll be harvesting in late summer and early fall, especially with quick fruiting varieties like butternut squash.
 Ensure that you get all your harvesting done before the first frost settles in or you’ll have less fruit than you planned!

 When winter squash is ripe, the rind is thick and hard.
 Often it’s so hard that you won’t be able to dent it with your thumbnail.
 It will also sound hollow when you thump it with your fist and have no soft spots.
 It will have turned its full color but will be dull.